(sans apology to and/or connection with Messrs. Jarry et Ballard)

 There are the import riders.
 They want a machine that’s smooth and dependable and safely takes them where they want to go.
 Their relationship with the mechanic is like those with the butcher, the baker, the lawyer — professional and cordial.
 Their road-trips end where they begin, often with laughter.

 The shiny amateurese of the import rider occasionally embarasses the Harley riders, who then lament for the old days when everyone was authentic.

 There are the Torah nerds.
-They won’t read two words of Torah without comparing and contrasting the associated Onkelos, Rashi, Ramban, Rambam, Ibn Ezra and Torah.Org.
+They won’t read two words of Torah without comparing and contrasting the associated Onkelos, Rashi, Ramban, Rambam, Ibn Ezra and a trip through sefaria.org.
 They scrutinize and scrub every letter, reflecting the text in all its simple, allusive, homiletic, mystic and pop-cultural glory.
 Their bookshelves are never dusty, their dishes are never done, and they stay up all night arguing whether the first letter of the book of Genesis implies a descriptive or a prescriptive limit to humanity’s free will.

 The shiny questions of the weekend shulgoers occasionally stump Torah nerds, who then long lament that they themselves didn’t think of that.